1j01/textual-paint/README.md

 `--restart-on-changes` automatically restarts the program when any Python files change.
 This works by the program restarting itself directly.
 (Programs like `modd` or `nodemon` that run your program in a subprocess don't work well with Textual's escape sequences.)

 There are also launch tasks configured for VS Code, so you can run the program from the Run and Debug panel.
+Note that it runs slower in VS Code's debugger.

+To see logs, run [`textual console`](https://textual.textualize.io/guide/devtools/#console) and then run the program via `textual run --dev`.
+This also makes it run slower.

 ### Update Dependencies